 - Value of Assets: These assets can be transferred; they can also be sold and can also be used as a tax advantage.
 All these factors make the business strong and help in improving the operations.

 - Revenue Generation: These assets can be invested in the business in more ways than one and help the business to generate more revenue and be profitable

 However, accounts receivables are not considered as revenue if the business is following the cash basis of accounting.
-In cash basis, only those transactions are considered as revenue where the cash is actually flown in and received.
-Therefore, accounts receivables cannot be considered as revenue as the cash is actually going to come in on a future date.
-If this is considered as cash in cash basis of accounting then will be claiming for the revenue that is not actually received.
+On a cash basis, only those transactions are considered as revenue where the cash is flown in and received.
+Therefore, accounts receivables cannot be considered as revenue as the cash is going to come in on a future date.
+If this is considered as cash in the cash basis of accounting, then it will be claiming for the revenue that is not received.

-But if the company is following accrual basis of accounting then receivables will be considered as revenue.
-This is because under this method of accounting revenue is considered as cash coming in when a sale is incurred
+But if the company is following the accrual accounting, then receivables will be considered as revenue.
+It is because, under this method of accounting, revenue is considered as cash coming in when a sale is incurred.

-Why are Accounts Receivable Recorded as a Current Asset?
+Why is Receivable Recorded as a Current Asset?

-Accounts receivables are mostly converted into cash in less than one year and therefore classified as current assets.
-If they were converted in cash after more than one year they would have been termed as long term assets.
-Either of this ie long term or short term they will be recorded on the balance sheet and will play an important role in determining the profit of the company.
+Account receivables are mostly converted into cash in less than one year and therefore classified as current assets.
+If they were converted in cash after more than one year, they would have been termed as long term assets.
+Either of this, i.e., long term or short term, they will be recorded on the balance sheet and will play an essential role in determining the profit of the company.

 Accounts receivable are considered tangible assets.
-This may seem surprising since tangible assets are the ones which can be physically present like plant and machinery, land, vehicles, buildings
+It may seem surprising since tangible assets are the ones that can be physically present like plant and machinery, land, vehicles, buildings.

-Tangible assets are the ones which have a clear value and can be easily measured.
-Hence stocks and cash are also considered as tangible assets.
-For example, when a company gives goods on credit they also give a bill to be paid.
+Tangible assets are the ones that have a clear value and can be easily measured.
+Hence stocks and cash are also considered tangible assets.
+For example, when a company gives goods on credit, they also give a bill to be paid.
 It defines the payment period when the bill needs to be paid.
 They must legally commit to this bill.
 This commitment by the customer to your business can be considered as a tangible asset.